MEGA65/open-roms/README.md

 running, and capturing exactly which entry points are called from where.
 That is, to generate a call-graph that is the combination of many program runs, so that we can build up a map of what is required in terms of correct function of the system.
 This then defines the interface exactly from the perspective of interoperability.

+We can capture this information using x64 -remotemonitor, and then making a program that connects to port 6510 and uses reset 0 to reset the CPU, and then types step and sends carriage returns repeatedly, and logs the instruction stream.
+If a program is loaded and run, then this will capture the instruction stream, and allow us to generate this call graph.